First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Our Approach

 \section{Our Approach}

-Our approach consists of three steps: a generator proposes a batch of target grasps, a vectorized motion planner plans trajectories to all the targets in parallel, and the evaluator evaluates the likelihood of grasp success of the grasps at the terminal configuration of the planned trajectories.
-The robot executes the trajectory with the highest likelihood of grasp success.
-Figure~\ref{fig:pipeline} visualizes our pipeline.
+FPTE consists of three stages: (1) generate grasp candidates, (2) plan trajectories to all candidates, and (3) evaluate grasp success at the terminal state of each trajectory before executing the highest-scoring trajectory (Figure~\ref{fig:pipeline})

 \textbf{Step 1:} Given a partial pointcloud of the object, we pass it as input to a learned grasp generator.
-The generator proposes a batch of grasps in the object frame.
-A grasp consists of a pose and hand configuration, which we formally define in the next subsection.
+The generator proposes a batch of grasps in the object frame constructed from the given pointcloud.
+A grasp consists of a pose and hand configuration, which we formalize below.

-\textbf{Step 2} A vectorized motion planner plans trajectories to all the grasps proposed by the generator in parallel while avoiding collisions with the environment and the object.
-Recent advances in accelerated computing allow for efficient computation of this step~\cite{curobo_report23,fabrics-ral}.
+\textbf{Step 2} A motion planner plans trajectories to all the grasps proposed by the generator while avoiding collisions with the environment and the object.
+Recent advances in planning trajectories to multiple targets allow for efficient computation of this step~\cite{curobo_report23, curobo_icra23, fabrics-ral}.
+Importantly, we ignore the distance between the resulting and the target end effector pose and do not discard any executable trajectory.

-\textbf{Step 3:} A learned evaluator estimates the likelihood of grasp success for \textit{all} the trajectories from Step 2.
-Importantly, the distance between the resulting EE pose and the target EE pose is ignored.
+\textbf{Step 3:} A learned evaluator estimates the likelihood of grasp success at the terminal configuration of all the planned trajectories from Step 2.
 The grasps proposed by the generator in Step 1 are only used as targets for the motion planner in Step 2.
-The proposed grasps are not evaluated on the grasp success likelihood.
-This is because the initial grasp targets may or may not be reached by the trajectories.
+The proposed grasps are not evaluated on the grasp success likelihood, since they may not be reached by the trajectories from step 2.
 Instead, grasps resulting from the planned trajectories are evaluated.
-Finally, the robot executes the trajectory and the grasp with the highest predicted success likelihood.
+Finally, the robot executes the trajectory with the highest likelihood of grasp success.